 - Gardiner (major town, 15 miles south)

-There are smaller settlements along the way, some consisting of only a building or two with no services.
+The valley is home to many other smaller settlements, some consisting of only a building with no services.